Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-closest.md

 ## What is the JavaScript closest method?

-It's a method in `JavaScript` which finds the closest parent element to a specific HTML element.
+It's a JavaScript method that finds the closest parent element to a specific HTML element.
 It accepts a CSS selector, so the JavaScript syntax looks like this:

 ```js
 const closestElement = myElement.closest(selectors);
 ```

 In this syntax, the `myElement` is from where we will start searching.
-The method will look upwards until it finds the selector we specified and will then return the matching ancestor element.
+The method will look upwards until it finds the selector we specified and returns the matching ancestor element.

 The selector can be a `DOMString`, e.g.: `a:hover, label + input`